kkshinkai/kona-dev-docs/src/README.md

 # Kona Development Documentation

-This is the development documentation for the [Kona] compiler.
-It describes the details of the language design and implementation.
+This is the development documentation for my Standard ML compiler: [Kona].
+It describes the details of the compiler design and implementation.

 > **Note**: Kona is still in very early development, and the mechanisms
 > mentioned in the documentation may not yet be implemented in the compiler.